davidcala/quest-submissions/Chapter 5.md

 Day 3
 What does "force casting" with as! do?
-Why is it useful in our Collection?
+Why is it useful in our Collection? we can use it to check if token is @NFT type, otherwise 'panic'

 What does auth do?
-When do we use it?
+When do we use it? allows us to call an authorized reference, we can use it if we want to downcast a reference auth, it must be used to call the reference

 This last quest will be your most difficult yet.
 Take this contract: